-Bandits displace 17 villages in Kaduna state – The Sun Nigeria
+Bandits displace 17 villages in Kaduna State – The Sun Nigeria

 Also, the Chief Imam of Izala Mosque, Ibrahim Usman, said the bandits had been terrorising the community even before Sunday’s attack and called on government to do the needful, to enable them return home.

-NAN reports that the refugees attempt to stage a demonstration by blocking the Kaduna-Zaria highway was thwarted by security agents.
+It was learnt that the refugees’ attempt to stage a demonstration by blocking the Kaduna-Zaria highway was thwarted by security agents.

 The Imam pleaded with the victims to be law abiding and not to take laws into their hands.